iiteen/version-control-system/README.md

 - **Staging area:** Stage changes before committing them, to review and organize your changes.

 ## Getting Started
+To use this project first git clone gh repo clone iiteen/version_control_system
+Either use latest mingw version or incorporate file-system library in your c++ code.
 To get started with this version control system, clone the repository and follow the instructions in the documentation to set up your environment and start using the system.

+**example of basic commands can be seen from video link provided**

 I hope you find this project useful and welcome any feedback or contributions!